 - Ask for references and check them out.
 A legitimate appraiser won’t be offended.
 Reputable auction houses and professional associations such as the American Society of Appraisers are useful resources.

 - Hire someone who specializes in what you need to be appraised.
 You don’t want a furniture specialist assessing a coin collection.

 - If the appraiser offers to sell your item, walk away; that’s a conflict of interest.

 - Get the appraisal in writing, with a clear statement, not an estimate, of your item’s worth, along with a description of the methods used to make the appraisal.

 Once the appraisal is complete, it’s up to you to decide what you’ll do with your inherited piece.
 You can keep and enjoy it, fully aware of its worth (or lack thereof).
 You can sell it via an online auction service, a consignment store or an auction house.
-Or you may decide to donate it out of the goodness your heart or because you’d rather have the tax deduction than look at that hideous piece for one more day.
-If it’s totally worthless and void of emotional or aesthetic value, you can toss it in the trash.
+Or you may decide to donate it.

 Subscribe for Free Printables